SOS….Saving Our Soil

 Most people have heard about organics and maybe a few about bio-dynamics, but what's that all about and how is it different from organics?

 My family have been bio-dynamic farming since December 1965 (when I was just 2 years old) so I am probably in a really good position to explain it.

 My name is Mark Rathbone and I run my own business called Save Our Soil.
 Our mission is to inform people of the regenerative nature of bio-dynamic agriculture by growing tasty fruit and vegetables, selling them through farmers' markets and providing information on the subject via our website, speaking engagements and other media.

 What experience have I had with bio-dynamics and food in general?

 In the early 1960s, my father attended lectures on bio-dynamics by Alex Podolinsky (the founder of Australian Demeter Biodynamics) which were sometimes done on a farm, whilst walking around a paddock.
 In the early seventies, as a young child, I remember going to many of these farm walks.
 The farmers went on and on about soil, even walking and talking in the rain whilst I had some big ugly raincoat thrown over me and spent that time worrying that it looked like a dress.

 Our Dairy farm in Late 1980’s

 Dad, being an ex-conventional farmer, told me horrible stories about when he used to spray chemicals on the family orchard (mainly pesticides).
-He said "There was little instruction given in those days as to how to use the chemical sprays, no safety gear and you would stir it up with your hand" (these were the days of DDT), so after he would spray, throwing up the next day would frequently occur.
+He said "There was little instruction given in those days as to how to use the chemical sprays, no safety gear and you would stir it up with your hand" (these were the days of DDT), so after he would spray, he would sometimes feel sick.